-PKO BP Securities will charge its Customers with fees and commissions for brokering services rendered under the terms stipulated in the Rules of rendering brokering services by PKO BP Securities and in the Table of Fees and Commissions charged by PKO BP Securities.
+PKO BP Securities will collect from its Customers fees and commissions for brokerage services rendered under the terms stipulated in the Rules on rendering brokerage services by PKO BP Securities and in the Table of Fees and Commissions.

-The fees and commissions collected from Customers may be used to cover current costs incurred by PKO BP Securities in connection with pursued brokering operations, which include:
+Fees and commissions collected from Customers may be used for covering current costs incurred by PKO BP Securities in connection with the pursued brokerage operations, which include:

-- a) fees and commissions paid to entities organising regulated markets (GPW S.A., BondSpot S.A.), providing clearing and settlement services (KDPW S.A. and KDPW_CCP S.A.), providing reporting services (Transaction Repository operated by KDPW S.A., hereinafter "KDPW_TR", and KDPW S.A. acting as ARM, hereinafter "ARM"), - b) fees and commissions paid to entities providing intermediary services in executing orders on foreign regulated markets and fees for servicing foreign financial instrument accounts, - c) costs of news services (PAP, Bloomberg, etc.), - d) maintenance and operating costs of the ICT network (internet, landline and mobile telecommunications, intranet), - e) postal fees, - f) costs of legal services, - g) marketing and promotional costs, - h) the costs of publishing notices with an information agency and a nationwide daily paper, - i) operating costs of sales branches, - costs of servicing bank accounts.
+- a) fees and commissions paid to entities organising regulated markets (GPW S.A., BondSpot S.A.), providing clearing and settlement services (KDPW S.A. and KDPW_CCP S.A.), rendering reporting services (Transaction Repository managed by KDPW S.A. hereinafter "KDPW_TR", and KDPW S.A., holding the function of ARM hereinafter "ARM"), - b) fees and commissions paid to entities providing intermediary services in executing orders on foreign regulated markets and fees for servicing foreign financial instrument accounts, - c) costs of information services (PAP, Bloomberg, etc.), - d) costs of maintaining and servicing the telecom and IT network (Internet, landline telecommunication, mobile telecommunication, intranet), - e) postal fees, - f) costs of legal services, - g) marketing and promotional costs, - h) costs of publishing notices with an information agency and a nationwide daily paper, - i) costs of maintaining sales branch offices, - j) costs of servicing bank accounts.

-PKO BP Securities does not benefit from the proceeds arising from allocating the Customers' funds.
+PKO BP Securities is not the beneficiary of proceeds arising from the allocation of the Customers' funds.

-Fees paid to the GPW
+Charges paid to the GPW

-Further to rendering the service of executing orders to buy or sell financial instruments, PKO BP Securities will be obliged to incur costs on account of fees and commissions connected with participating in the regulated market operated by GPW:
+Further to rendering the service of executing orders to buy or sell financial instruments, PKO BP Securities will be obligated to incur costs on account of fees and commissions connected with participating in the regulated market organised by the GPW:

-- a) for accessing the GPW IT system: one-off and quarterly fees (in accordance with item 1 of Schedule no. 1 to Stock Exchange Regulations), - b) for using the GPW IT system: quarterly fees (in accordance with item 2 of Schedule no. 1 to Stock Exchange Regulations), - c) spot market operating fees (pursuant to item 3 of Schedule no. 1 to Stock Exchange Regulations), - d) futures market operating fees (pursuant to item 4 of Schedule no. 1 to Stock Exchange Regulations), - e) other fees (pursuant to item 6 of Schedule no. 1 to Stock Exchange Regulations), subject to the stipulation that the total fee may not exceed PLN 880,
+- n) for accessing the GPW IT system: one-off and quarterly fees (in accordance with item 1 of Schedule no. 1 to the Stock Exchange Regulations), - b) for using the GPW IT system: quarterly fees (in accordance with item 2 of Schedule no. 1 to the Stock Exchange Regulations), - c) operating fees on the spot market (in accordance with item 3 of Schedule no. 1 to the Stock Exchange Regulations), - d) operating fees on the derivatives market (in accordance with item 4 of Schedule no. 1 to the Stock Exchange Regulations), - e) other fees (in accordance with item 6 of Schedule no. 1 to the Stock Exchange Regulations).